 Clara’s problem lies with the particularly intersectional nature of her alienation, especially as a mixed-race individual with a hybrid identity.
 Clara fails to identify with her father’s European legacy as she fails to identify with the figures she masked.
 In his article about the meaning of alienation, Seeman (1959; p.
 789) confirms what Fromm previously observed, that alienation is an experience of the individual who endures a displacement and relegation which push to “self-estrangement”.
 It is clear that Seeman’s hypothesis here is about the way an individual is estranged from specific ideal human condition.
 In the Owl Answers, Kennedy has given Clara multi-names to increase her confused identity on one side and to indicate Clara’s lost soul on the other side.
 With no specific identity, Clara reflects the experience of a multicultural woman who finds herself marginalized in this world.
 Therefore, we see that the self-alienation sense forges Clara in such a confused psychic state and pushes her to commit suicide at the end.

 One of the meanings of alienation discussed by Seeman is “to be something less than one might ideally be if the circumstances in society were otherwise-to be insecure, given to appearances, conformist” (p.
 790).
-In The Owl Answers, Clara kept longing to identify herself with her father’s white heritage but she couldn’t succeed.
-This longing to identify with representative white characters shows the internal conflict inside Clara’s mind.
-Kennedy formulates Clara with multi-names to show that she is a collection of many identities.
-Throughout the play, Clara is called “She Who is.....” and she kept saying that her name is Clara (The Owl Answers; p.35-39).
+In The Owl Answers, Clara kept longing to identify herself with her father’s white heritage but she failed.
+This longing to identify with white characters shows the internal conflict inside Clara’s mind.
+Kennedy formulates Clara with multiple names to show that she is a collection of many identities (The Owl Answers; p.35-39).
 When a woman is a product of multicultural histories, her consciousness turns to be shattered to various fragments.
 Clara could not escape her historical space of intersectionality as a hybrid woman.
 The theme of hybridity is discussed in The Owl Answers through the image of Clara’s parents.
 The moment she recognizes that she has no hope at all to belong to this legacy she feels entirely alienated and she was unable to collect her many tortured selves.

 Merton realizes that the individual’s “rebellion” is one of the main signs of alienation as it leads “man outside the environing social structure to envisage and seek to bring into being a new .....social structure.
 It presupposes alienation from reigning goals and standards”. (qtd. at Seeman's, p.
 789).
 According to this argument of alienation and turning back to our earlier investigation of intersectionality, The Owl Answers shows the sense of alienation through the intersectional oppression of Clara.
 Collins (p.
 749) confirms that “One key reason that standpoints of oppressed groups are discredited and suppressed by the more powerful is that self-defined standpoints can stimulate oppressed groups to resist their domination”.
 We may conclude that Clara's committing suicide at the end of the play is a type of refusal against her “structural intersectionality” (Crenshaw 1991; p.
 1245).